glfw/glfw/README.md

  - Bugfix: The wrong name was used for the CMake variable for the Xxf86vm library
+ - [Cocoa] Bugfix: `glfwGetFramebufferSize` return the size in screen coordinates
  - [Win32] Bugfix: Context creation was attempted even if no valid pixel formats had been found
  - [X11] Bugfix: Duplicate window position and window and framebuffer size